BlockWit/TGDAO/docs/manager.md

 3. Click `Write` button and then click `Confirm` button, as described in step 7 of the [Calling function](#calling-function) section.

-## How to update stage parameters in the CommonSale smart contract
+## How to update stage parameters in the CrowdSale smart contract
 Each stage of the sale is configured with the following parameters:
 1) `id` - zero-based (the first stage has index `0`) index of stage.
 Use this value to select the exact stage you want to edit.
 2) `start` - unix timestamp (in seconds) of the start of the stage.
 3) `end` - unix timestamp (in seconds) of the end of the stage.
 4) `bonus` - the `Base price` value is the amount of tokens that user gets for 1 BNB.
-5) `minInvestmentLimit` - the mininum amount of `Wei` that user should send to the `CommonSale` contract to buy tokens.
+5) `minInvestmentLimit` - the mininum amount of `Wei` that user should send to the `CrowdSale` contract to buy tokens.
 6) `hardcapInTokens` - the maximum amount of tokens that can be sold during the stage.
 7) `vestingSchedule` - the `id` of the vesting schedule applied to this stage.
 Set `0` if no vesting schedule is required.